taublast/DrawnUi.Maui.Demo/README.md

 Please check the demo app, it contains many examples of usage.

+## Images

+* Images loaded and converted for skia format are cached on a per-app run basis.

+* When am image fails to load then if the app was offline the image will get its method `ReloadSource` invoked.
+So when you go online your missing images will get automatically loded!

+* 'SkiaScroll' can also control loading of images via `VelocityImageLoaderLock` property, that would lock and unlock loading of images globally in case of a huge velocity scroll.

+Base control for using images is `SkiaImage` with many virtuals to be easily subclassed for your needs.
+The `Source` property is a usual maui `ImageSource`.
+`SkiaImageManager` loads platform sources and converts them to skia format.
+It falls back to default maui methods for loading `ImageSource` in some cases.

+On Android the `Glide` library is used for loading urls.
+It caches images, making it so if the app is offline it still gets its images from cache if they were loaded previously.

 ### Gestures

 To make your root `Canvas` catch gestures you need to attach a `TouchEffect` to it.